Jadranka Stojaković: Biography

 Stojaković was born in Sarajevo to a family of school teachers.
-Her infancy was spent in a small village near Bosanski Novi where her parents got assigned to teach.
+Her infancy was spent in a small village near Bosanski Novi where her parents were assigned as teachers.
 Her parents soon divorced and she moved with her mother back to Sarajevo.
-Over the subsequent few years, the two were continually on the move — throughout Yugoslav towns and communities experiencing shortages of primary school teachers where her mother would get work — Dubrovnik, Gradac na Moru, Vareš, etc. Mother and daughter eventually settled in various villages around Sarajevo, which is where young Jadranka spent a notable part of her childhood.
+Over the subsequent few years, the two were continually on the move—throughout Yugoslav towns and communities experiencing shortages of primary school teachers where her mother would get work—Dubrovnik, Gradac na Moru, Vareš, etc. Stojaković and her mother eventually settled in various villages around Sarajevo, which is where Stojaković spent a notable part of her childhood.

 At the age of 16, Stojaković joined her uncle Vukašin Radulović's jazz group and performed with them throughout the country as well other parts of Europe (mostly Germany).
 In 1981 she sang backing vocals with Ismeta Dervoz for Yugoslav representative Vajta at the 1981 Eurovision Song Contest in Ireland.
 At the 1984 Winter Olympics, held in her native Sarajevo, she sang the official theme song of the Games.
 Around that time, she was awarded the prize for SFR Yugoslavia's best artist.

 She resided in Japan from 1988 until 2011.
+During that time, she also worked for Konami.
 In 2009, she suffered an accident on stage, tripping over a cable during a concert.
 She was diagnosed with an amyotrophic lateral sclerosis (ALS), a motor neuron disease.
 After receiving a small compensation for her injury, Stojaković moved back to Bosnia and continued to battle the disability.
 In addition, Stojaković was in dispute with Bosnian officials to regain her property, an apartment in Sarajevo that was taken away from her while she was abroad.
 Nonetheless, she was determined to compose and write more music.

-After her return from Japan, Stojaković performed several pre-scheduled concerts in 2011 and began working as an executive at the Radio Televizija Republike Srpske (RTRS) music production in Banja Luka.
-Her compilation album Boje zvuka was released by RTRS in 2013.